Graphene bilayer and trilayer Moir\'e lattice with Rashba spin-orbit coupling

-Our first task is to find the magic angle $\theta_m$.
+Our first task is to find the magic angle $\theta_{2m}$.
 There are different criteria for its determination, such as vanishing of the Dirac speed, minimal bandwidth, or maximal band gap to higher bands.
-Minimal bandwidth means: Let $\veps_0({\bf k},\theta)>0$ denote the lowest conduction band energy for ${\bf k} \in {\cal K}$.
-Then $\theta_m$ is the twist angle that minimizes the difference
+Ideally, the lowest band at the magic angle is flat, but within a numerical scheme on a system of finite size the situation is less simple.
+For every twist angle $\theta$, the lowest conduction band $\veps_0(k_x,\theta)>0$ depends weakly on $k_x \in {\cal K}$.
+Then $\theta_{2m}$ may be defined as the twist angle that minimizes the difference